open-metadata/OpenMetadata/docs/features/README.md

 For more details see the [Asset Discovery](asset-discovery.md) documentation.

-### Complex queries using property names and Boolean operators
+### Search across assets using complex queries

-#### Find assets matching strict criteria on metadata properties.
+#### Find assets matching strict criteria on metadata properties and Boolean operators.

 ![](../.gitbook/assets/complex-queries.gif)